mcapuccini/spark-tutorial/README.md

 learning Spark.

 ## Getting started
+All of the steps in this sections are shown in this video tutorial: www.youtube.com/watch?v=aB4-RD_MMf0

 In order to get your hands dirty, writing some code, you first need to have access to a Spark environment.
 Off course, having access to cloud resources or to a Spark bare-metal installation is expensive, and time consuming in terms of set up.
 Hence, to get started it is preferrable to setup a single machine environment on your computer.
 This will be useful even later on, when you will deploy your
-Spark applications to a production environmen, as you allways want to test your code locally first.
+Spark applications to a production environment, as you allways want to test your code locally first.
 My recipe to get this on your local machine, is a bit unconventional if compared to other Spark's getting started tutorials.
-I believe that IDEs improve software developers productivity, therefore Scala IDE will be the first ingredient (http://scala-ide.org/).
+I believe that IDEs improve software developers productivity, therefore Scala IDE will be the main ingredient (http://scala-ide.org/).
 Scala IDE, comes with an integrated
 Maven plugin, that you will use in order to pull Spark and all of its dependencies.
-Fianlly, and optionally, you will push your Spark exercises to GitHub.
+Fianlly, you will learn how to push your code to GitHub using Sala IDE.